ubongebe01/Ivorypay_Signup_Automation/README.md

-This take home task automate user signup registration on the Ivory pay APP.
+This take home task automate user signup registration on the Ivory pay APP.Seleninum Hybrid framework is adopted for this test.
+The design pattern adopted is that of Page Object Model (POM).
+The choice of this design pattern is owing to the ease of scalability, code maintainability, reuseability etc it offers.
 Kindly follow the underlisted steps to execute the test.
 a) Clone the repo into your local box
 b) Import test file into your IDE (Eclipse)
 c) Compile the code